mellaurie/tone/pages/02.april-2020/07.U1/02.topic-1/section.md

 ![](irvine_fig1.jpg)

-Figure 1.
-Tiers of the multi-access framework (Irvine, Code & Richards, 2013).
+*Source: Tiers of the multi-access framework (Irvine, Code & Richards, 2013).*

 With the uncertainty brought on by COVID-19, multi-access learning has great potential for our education system.
 This modality not only brings more choice to students, but promotes a learner-centred course design and best practices in teaching and learning.